-This article will give you a simplified overview of how intermittent fasting can be an ideal plan for shedding those extra pounds,
+This article will give you a simplified overview of how weight loss through intermittent fasting can be an ideal plan for shedding those extra pounds.

 - The hormone norepinephrine is sent to fat cells via the nervous system and triggers these cells to break down fats into fatty acids.
 These fatty acids are then burned by the body for energy.